sigmf/SigMF/sigmf-spec.md

 **The `dataset` Field**

-The `core:dataset` field in the Global Object is used to specify the Dataset file that this Metadata describes.
+The full filename of the Dataset file this Metadata file describes, used ONLY with Non-Conforming Datasets.
 If provided, this string MUST be the complete filename of the Dataset file, including the extension.
 The Dataset file must be in the local directory, and this string MUST NOT include any aspects of filepath other than the filename.

 If a Recording does not have this field, it MUST have a compliant SigMF Dataset (NOT a Non-Conforming Dataset) which MUST use the same base filename as the Metadata file